baileywickham/drive/README.md

 ## Requirements
 Built with python 3.8, the dev branch.
 May lead to compatibility problems.

+## Use Case
+None, but it was fun to make.
+I want to use it to edit my essays with vim.
 ## Installing
 #### Clone the repo.
 ``` git clone https://github.com/baileywickham/drive.git ```